 All of the OOTO auto-replies, air travel, car rentals, and hotel check-ins happened for this: career-changing content.
 Educational sessions, inspiring keynotes, and robust content are the indispensable core of any professional event.
 Plan these well, and you’ll be halfway home.

 Opening receptions aren’t just fun and games.
 They can be as constructive and informative as the sessions themselves.
 How?
 As Mary Poppins taught us, a spoonful of sugar makes the medicine go down.
 Receptions break down walls between strangers, allowing connections to be made and insights to be shared.

 Your reception should be optional.
-Many guests will likely be tired from a long day of travelling, while others will still be arriving.
+Many guests will likely be tired from a long day of traveling, while others will still be arriving.
 As such, your reception shouldn’t contain any vital announcements.
 Just let your guests enjoy themselves.
 Offer cocktails and appetizers and facilitate a networking or icebreaker activity.
 Your goal is to prompt conversations between attendees, hopefully encouraging discussion of the topics at hand.
 Want to make guests stick around even longer?
 Entertain them.
-A good cover band and dance floor will have your guests getting to know each other in no time.
+A good cover band and a dance floor will have your guests getting to know each other in no time.